CharanCodeCraft/Notes/Web_Basics/Web_Technology/readme.md

 * It is used by big companies most of the time with worldwide users to serve static files like js,img,videos and other
 * Ex cloudfare it can also act as a firewall sometimes

+## Web sockets

+* web sockets mainly used to maintain statefull connection where http can't do
+* Initialy it uses some type of data to identify and then makes stateful connection
+* After this connection also there will be http stateless connection flowing using some type of identifers

+### Establishing websocket connection
+* client sends http request with websocket key header to the server
+* Server sends 101 switching protocol to client